 Electronic data management became widespread with the introduction of the personal computer in the 1980s.
 Spreadsheets provided simple electronic assistance for even everyday data management functions such as personal budgeting and expense allocations.

 Database management provided more automation of data processing functions, which is why I refer to spreadsheets as a now rather manual tool in data management.
 The user is required to manipulate all the data in a spreadsheet, almost like a manual system, only the calculations are automated.
 Whereas in a database, users can extract data relationships and reports relatively easily, providing the setup and entries are correctly managed.

 Autonomous databases now look to be a data processing method of the future, especially in the commercial data processing.
 Oracle and Peloton are poised to offer users more automation with what is termed a “self-driving” database.

 This development in the field of automatic data processing, combined with machine learning tools for optimizing and improving service, aims to make accessing and managing data easier for end-users, without the need for highly specialized data professionals in-house.

 4. Batch Processing

 To save computational time, before the widespread use of distributed systems architecture, or even after it, stand-alone computer systems apply batch processing techniques.
-This is particularly useful in financial applications or where data was secure such as medical records.
+This is particularly useful in financial applications or where data requires additional layers of security, such as medical records.